KDE/clazy/README.md

 `clazy -Xclang -plugin-arg-clang-lazy -Xclang level0,detaching-temporary` Don't forget to re-run cmake/qmake/etc if you altered the c++ flags to specify flags.

+# clang-standalone and JSON database support

+The `clazy-standalone` binary allows you to run clazy over a compilation database JSON file, in the same way you would use `clang-tidy` or other clang tooling.
+This way you don't need to build your application, only the static analysis is performed.

+`clazy-standalone` supports the same env variables as the clazy plugin.
+You can also specify a list of checks via the `-checks` argument.

+Running on one cpp file:
+`clazy-standalone -checks=install-event-filter,qmap-with-pointer-key,level0 -p compile_commands.json my.file.cpp`

+Running on all cpp files:
+`find . -name "*cpp" | xargs clazy-standalone -checks=level2 -p default/compile_commands.json`

+See https://clang.llvm.org/docs/JSONCompilationDatabase.html for how to generate the compile_commands.json file.
+Basically it's generated by passing `-DCMAKE_EXPORT_COMPILE_COMMANDS` to CMake, or using [Bear](https://github.com/rizsotto/Bear) to intercept compiler commands, or, if you're using `qbs`:

+`qbs generate --generator clangdb`

+Note: Be sure the clazy-standalone binary is located in the same folder as the clang binary.
+Otherwise it might have trouble finding headers.

+`clang-tidy` support will be added after <https://bugs.llvm.org//show_bug.cgi?id=32739> is fixed.

 # Enabling Fixits

 Some checks support fixits, in which clazy will re-write your source files whenever it can fix something.